avalanche-foundation/ACPs/ACPs/103-dynamic-fees/README.md

 ## Security Considerations

 The current fixed fee mechanism on the X-Chain and P-Chain does not robustly handle spikes in load.
-Switching these chains to a dynamic fee mechanism will stabilize the load over the long-term.
+Switching these chains to a dynamic fee mechanism will ensure that load is properly priced given allotted processing capacity.

 ## Acknowledgements